 |VIEW FROM THE ETIHAD STADIUM

-City were too strong for United technically, mentally, tactically and physically and blew them away with four goals in the first 50 minutes to put the game beyond reach.
-It was City’s best big-match performance in well over a year.
+City was too strong for United technically, mentally, tactically and physically and blew the Red Devils away with four goals in the first 50 minutes to put the game beyond reach.
+It was City’s best big-match performance in more than a year.

-United have faced a tough run of early fixtures but on this evidence they lack the quality to even challenge to retain their Premier League title this season.
+United has faced a tough run of early fixtures, but on this evidence the club lacks the quality to even challenge to retain its Premier League title this season.
 The only bright point for David Moyes after a dreadful derby debut will be the performance of goalscorer Wayne Rooney.

-But Manchester is blue today and Manuel Pellegrini’s side have made a statement - both within this city and to the rest of the Premier League.
+But Manchester is blue today and Manuel Pellegrini’s side has made a statement - both within this city and to the rest of the Premier League.

-On that occasion, City scored three goals in the dying minutes to humiliate their rivals; this time United were hung, drawn and quartered within five minutes of the second-half.
+On that occasion, City scored three goals in the dying minutes to humiliate their rivals; this time United was hung, drawn and quartered within five minutes of the second half.
 If anything, it was even worse, so total was City’s dominance from the first whistle.